Navid200/xDrip/docs/G6_slot.md

 By default, xDrip is on slot 2.  t:slim pump is  on slot 1.
 The Decxcom receiver is also on slot 1.

 If you want to change the slot number xDrip uses, you first need to enable [engineering mode](./Engineering-Mode.md).
-Then, if you go to Settings &#8722;> G5/G6 Debug Settings, you will see a new setting right after "Allow OB1 initial bonding".
-It is called "Manual Slot Number".
+Then, if you go to Settings &#8722;> G5/G6 Debug Settings, you will see a setting right after "Allow OB1 initial bonding", called "Manual Slot Number", which you can edit.
 ![](./images/manual_slot.png)

 To force xDrip to use the non-default slot number, set that to 1.